-For an applicant laboratory to qualify for any of the Cryptographic Modules - Hardware and/or Software testing, (17CMH1 and/or 17CMS1), the laboratory shall achieve accreditation by NVLAP in the Cryptographic Algorithm Validation Testing (17CAV) test method or Automated Cryptographic Validation Testing (17ACVT).
+For an applicant laboratory to qualify for any of the Cryptographic Modules Testing (17CM), the laboratory shall achieve accreditation by NVLAP in the Automated Cryptographic Validation Testing (17ACVT).

-Non-commercial laboratories (i.e. labs that operate as part of a government institution) are prohibited from applying for accreditation to 17CMH1 and 17CMS1 and those related test methods based on 17CMH1 and 17CMS1.
+Non-commercial laboratories (i.e. labs that operate as part of a government institution) are prohibited from applying for accreditation to 17CM and those related test methods based on 17CM.

-B.3.2 Additional activities prior to an on-site assessment
+B.3.2 Additional management system evaluation activities (prior to assessment)